BuchardsVault/TrelloBoard/back_end/server_localtest.md

 #### Server Side Spin Up
 `cd TrelloBoard/back_end`
 `node server_localtest.js`

-You should see the output "Server running on port xxxx" if it was successful
+You should see the output *Server running on port xxxx* if it was successful

 #### Front End Spin Up

-    Navigate to TrelloBoard/front_end
+'cd TrelloBoard/front_end'
-    run this command: `npm start`
+'npm start'
     You should see the following output:
         You can now view front_end in the browser.